Our goal is to prevent and reduce youth substance abuse especially alcohol, marijuana, and prescription drugs.

 - Tobacco-Free Toolkit For Schools addresses tobacco use and exposure in schools

 - Selecting Evidence-Based Substance Abuse Prevention Programs: A Guide for Maine Schools Grades K-12

 - Maine Integrated Youth Health Survey Results

-- Partnership for Drug-Free Kids is a national online resource for parents and other adults with everything needed from prevention to treatment to a help-line
+- Partnership to End Addiction is a national online resource for parents and other adults with everything needed from prevention to treatment to a help-line.